kdobmayer/dotfiles/README.md

 # dotfiles

-Collection of vim, tmux, and zsh configurations
+Collection of i3, vim, tmux, urxvt and zsh configurations.